 Where could you go wrong?

-The typical mistake that people make is to smile on the proposed passport picture.
+The typical mistake that people make is to smile on the proposed passport picture for a passport renewal.
 Not only is this not allowed, but the guidelines actually state that a smile – even the faintest glimmer of a smile – is enough to cause the photo to be rejected.
 The other example used is frowning, which once again isn’t acceptable.

 Why is this the case?